Ethics and complaints

 People at Transparency International around the world adhere to a Conflict of Interest Policy that establishes standards in situations where the interests or values of the movement may conflict with those of individuals entrusted with specific responsibilities for the movement.

 A Code of Conduct guides the day-to-day work of the secretariat staff, and an Ethics Advisor is available to staff members and other stakeholders for consultation on ethical dilemmas.
-The Board of Directors has its own Code of Conduct which includes a Register of Interests for all members.
-At the national level, chapters develop their own Codes of Conduct and their board members also supply information to Registers of Interests.
-Board members can be found following their biographies.
+The Board of Directors has its own Code of Conduct which reflects the requirement for the publication of a Register of Interests for all members, as can be found following their biographies.
+At the national level, chapters develop their own Codes of Conduct with their board members also publishing Registers of Interests.

 The Ethics Committee provides advice on ethical questions to the Board of Directors, the chapters and the secretariat.